All Products

 • Parameters

-• offset specifies the zero-based index of the row to seek to.
+• offset specifies the row to seek to (row indexing starts from 0).
 The next read operation starts from this row.
-If slice_id and slice_count are configured, the seek operation is relative to the start of the shard.
-If offset exceeds the total number of rows in the table, an `OutOfRange` exception is thrown.
-If the read position is already past the end of the table, another seek operation will throw an `OutOfRangeException` (paiio.python_io.OutOfRangeException).
+If slice_id and slice_count are configured, the seek is relative to the position within the shard.
+If offset exceeds the total number of rows in the table, an OutOfRangeException is thrown.
+If the read position is already past the end of the table, attempting to seek again will also throw a paiio.python_io.OutOfRangeException.

 Important

-When you read a batch of data, if the number of remaining rows is less than the batch size, the read operation returns only the remaining rows and does not throw an exception.
-However, if you then perform a seek operation, an exception is thrown.
+When you read a batch, if the number of remaining rows is less than the batch_size, the read operation returns the remaining rows without throwing an exception.
+In this case, attempting another seek operation throws an exception.

 • Return value